AlessioGr/NotQuests-Docs/docs/tutorials/getting-started.md

 `/qa edit TheVirus objectives add BreakBlocks dirt 64`

-This objective will be completed once the player breaks 64 dirt 👍
+This objective will be completed once the player breaks 64 dirt 👍 If you want to, you can specify multiple materials there.
+For example, if both dirt or stone is fine for the player to break, just enter `dirt,stone` there.

 Now, let's add a description for that objective: